 - Narrations praising Banu Abbas.

-- Narrations about glorifying Caliph Ali nd elevating him to a status higher than Prophets..
+- Narrations about glorifying Caliph Ali and elevating him to a status higher than Prophets.

 Obviously, these rules emerged after the departure of the rightly guided Caliphs as they reflect the political division that the Muslim community was faced with.
 They revolve around Banu Ummaya, Banu Hashim, and Banu Abbas.

-One would never know what was rejected by traditionists on the basis of this criteria.
+One would never know what was rejected by traditionists on the basis of these criteria.

 Yet, their expectations have not yet been met fully.
-Instead the issue of ahadith has become battle cry between two groups of people, one who refuses to critically view the hadith literature and the other that rejects the presumptions that the books of ahadith cannot be touched.
+Instead, the issue of ahadith has become a battle cry between two groups of people, one who refuses to critically view the hadith literature and the other that rejects the presumptions that the books of ahadith cannot be touched.

 The purpose of the scholars was to ensure that the divine message should be understood within the context of what was being attributed to the Prophet.
 None of them diminished the importance of the Quran.
 Yet discussion on the issue has reduced both the Quran and the Sunna to a level of factional fight, something that both the Quran and authentic ahadith of the Prophet prohibit.
 It is this polemics that is preventing Muslims from reaching some conclusive decisions on issues at hand.